Penny Phase-Out

 Yes.
 Pennies remain legal tender and can be used in transactions.

-The exact rounding method is still being determined.
-Cash transactions may need to be rounded to the nearest five cents.
-Electronic transactions will remain exact.
+The exact rounding method is still being finalized.
+Cash transactions may be rounded to the nearest nickel, while electronic transactions will continue to be processed exactly.
+Some retailers have already adopted this rounding approach for cash payments.

 No. Credit, debit, and online transactions are not impacted.